digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 kubectl get ns
 ```

-The output should be something similar to (notice the `busybox` line):
+The output looks similar to the following:

 ```text
 NAME              STATUS   AGE